TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 ---
 # Onboarding PM for Azure and Windows

-testing upstreamsx

 ## Summary

-Change 1

 This document captures my learning and questions as I onboard to the new process.
 I will flush out the job and identify questions that need answering in this document.

 ### High Level Job Description

-- maintain relationship with Azure team (Carol Zumault and Tyson)
+- Maintain relationship with Azure team (Carol Zumault and Tyson and Kris Crider)
-    - Tyson and Carol being happy means everything is good.
-They own the documentation experience for Azure, which is super duper important to the company.
+    - They own the documentation experience for Azure, which is super duper important to the company.
 People need to know how to use Azure and that is their job.
-    - Help Azure documentation team with process they want to enable to allow appropriate level of collaboration between authors and contributors.
-    - Look through the CSI Repo to figure out
+    - They faciliate releases across Carol's larger team and coordinate releases for larger events.
+Kris needs to know that Duncan isn't going to mess everything up with Docs leading up to a big release.
+    - Tyson needs to know _how_ to incorporate new features across his team.
+Example:  The breadcrumbs automation feature was released, but there wasn't any onboarding guidance developed.
+Tyson doesn't know how to roll it out across the team.
+    - Coordinate Ship Room meetings?
+        - Next event: Connect on November 15th.
+    - Kris Crider is the Project Manager of sorts for the organization, and is leading the weekly shiproom release coordination meeting across the authors and documentation teams under Carol.

+- Help Azure Documentation team's needs get prioritized in Dan's backlog.
         - 200 internal contributors, thousands of pull requests.
 Azure has a small team to manage lots of contributions and so they want particular functionality that helps them manage that workload, parsing out various specific authoring capabilites to their contributors along with some automation.

-- Help keep Windows documentation publishing going fowrard through vendor management.  weekly reporting and meetings with vendor to check in and review status, see where help is needed, etc.
+- Help keep Windows documentation publishing going fowrard through vendor management.
+Weekly reporting and meetings with vendor to check in and review status, see where help is needed, etc.

-- Become completely ingrained with documentation migration processes via OPS onboarding guide and the
+- Become ingrained with documentation migration processes via OPS onboarding guide and other documentation

+- Maintain releases assigned to me in the Onboarding area path.
+This includes updating the release date information and assigned iterations.

 #### In Scope

 *What items are in scope for this role?*
-- Maintaining status of docsets in the onboarding Area Path in mseng.visualstudio.com/CSI that are in Windows and Azure (https://mseng.visualstudio.com/CSI/_queries/query/3c45d380-9fe3-4fd3-90e9-6a994e1b703a/)  Currently assigned to Paulina and Sanketh.
+- Maintaining status of docsets in the onboarding Area Path in mseng.visualstudio.com/CSI that are in Windows and Azure (https://mseng.visualstudio.com/CSI/_queries/query/3c45d380-9fe3-4fd3-90e9-6a994e1b703a/) and others as they are assigned.

-- Helping reference documentation publishing automation, debugging problems with the automation - possibly not doing this because I'm not yet picking that up.
+- Helping reference documentation publishing automation, debugging problems with the automation.
 - Working with authors to assist their publishing of updated docsets for Conceptual documentation
 - Working with Tyson to flesh out and understand features for Azure documentation contributors and reviewers
 - Making sure new documentation releases stay on the radar and are logged in CSI/Onboarding